johannvis/opssage/gpt-actions-aws/README.md

 # GPT Actions Prototype – Bearer Authorised API

 This CDK app provisions a bearer-protected HTTP API for Custom GPT Actions experiments.
-A Python Lambda authoriser validates an `Authorization: Bearer <token>` header against AWS Secrets Manager, and a second Lambda returns a simple JSON payload.
+A Python Lambda authoriser validates an `Authorization: Bearer <token>` header against AWS Secrets Manager, and a second Lambda returns a JSON payload that echoes an optional `number` attribute sent with the request.

 ## Prerequisites